 MedlinePlus Genetics provides information about Brugada syndromeMore About This Health Condition

-Mutations in the CACNA1C gene have also been identified in people with a condition called long QT syndrome 8.
+Variants in the CACNA1C gene have also been identified in people with a condition called long QT syndrome 8.
 These individuals have arrhythmia that can lead to fainting (syncope) or cardiac arrest and sudden death without the other features of Timothy syndrome (described above).
-Research suggests that CACNA1C gene mutations that cause long QT syndrome 8 occur in a different part of the gene than those that cause Timothy syndrome.
-While these CACNA1C gene mutations alter CaV1.2 channels and calcium channel flow, it is unclear why they cause only heart problems.
+Research suggests that CACNA1C gene variants that cause long QT syndrome 8 occur in a different part of the gene than those that cause Timothy syndrome.
+While these CACNA1C gene variants alter CaV1.2 channels and calcium channel flow, it is unclear why they cause only heart problems.

 Other Names for This Gene